dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-android.md

 ## Create a compliance profile in the Azure portal

 1. From the **Intune** blade, choose **Set Device compliance**.
-In the Manage section of the **Compliance** blade, choose **All device compliance profiles**, and choose **Create**.
+In the **Manage** section of the **Compliance** blade, choose **All device compliance profiles**, and choose **Create**.
 2. Type a name, description and choose the platform that you want this profile to apply to.
 3. Choose compliance requirements to open the Compliance requirement blade.
-You can specify the Security, Device health, and Device property settings by selecting those options.
-When you are done, choose OK.
+You can specify the **Security**, **Device health**, and **Device property** settings.
+When you are done, choose **OK**.
-4. You are now back in the Compliance requirements blade.
-Chose ok which takes you back to the Create profile blade.
+4. You are now back in the **Compliance requirements** blade.
+Choose **OK**.
-5. Choose Actions for noncompliance to say what actions should happen when a device is determined as noncompliant with this profile.
+5. Choose **Actions for noncompliance** to say what actions should happen when a device is determined as noncompliant based on the configured settings in this profile.
-6. In the **Actions for noncompliance** blade, choose Add to create a new action.
+6. In the **Actions for noncompliance** blade, choose **Add** to create a new action.
 The action parameters blade allows you to specify the action, email recipients that should receive the notification in addition to the user of the device, and the content of the notification that you want to send.
 7. The message template option allows you to create several custom emails depending on when the action is set to take.
 For example, you can create a message for notifications that are sent for the first time and a different message for final warning before access is blocked.
 The custom messages that you create can be used for all your device compliance profile.
 8. Specify the **Grace period** which determines when that action to take place.
 For example, you may want to send a notification as soon as the device is evaluated as noncompliant, but allow some time before enforcing the conditional access profile to block access to company resources like SharePoint online.
-9. Choose Add to finish creating the action.
+9. Choose **Add** to finish creating the action.
 10. You can create multiple actions and the sequence in which they should occur.
-Click OK when you are finished creating all the actions.
+Choose **OK** when you are finished creating all the actions.
-11. The overview blade now will display the metrics for the new compliance profile that you are created.

 ## Assign user groups

 To assign a compliance profile to users, choose a profile that you have configured.
-Existing profiles can be found in the Compliance –Profiles blade.
+Existing profiles can be found in the **Compliance –Profiles** blade.

-1. Choose the profile and in the profile blade, choose **Assignments**.
-This opens the blade where you can select Azure Active Directory security groups and assign them to the profile.
+1. Choose the profile and choose **Assignments**.
+This opens the blade where you can select **Azure Active Directory security groups** and assign them to the profile.
-2. Choose Select groups to open the blade that displays the Azure AD security groups.
+2. Choose **Select groups** to open the blade that displays the Azure AD security groups.
 Here you can find the security groups in your Azure Active Directory.
 You can select the user groups you want this profile to apply to and choose **Select**.
-Choosing **Select** , deploys the profile to users.
+Choosing **Select**  deploys the profile to users.

 You have applied the profile to users.
 The devices used by the users who are targeted by the profile will be evaluated for compliance.

-##  Compliance profile settings for Android
+##  Compliance profile settings

 ## System security settings